Bhargav19-root/docs/utm-templates/create-template.md

 ### Step 1: Navigate to Templates

-1. Log into your LinkUTM dashboard
+1. Log into your linkutm dashboard
 2. Click **Templates** in the sidebar
 3. Click **Create Template** or **+ New Template** button